Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureServiceFabric/INSTRUCTIONS.md

 4. When you find an application entry, click the "+" sign by the name to expand it.
 There should be a "code" entry -- click on that to bring up a page that has a "Container Logs" tab.
 5. Go to the "Container Logs" tab to see the test output.
 The tests will re-run every so often, so you may have to watch the page for a short while to see the output.
 Verify that `test_managed_identity_live` shows `PASSED`.

-This shows that the `ManagedIdentityCredential` works for Python 2.7.
-To test on Python 3.5, you'll need to re-build the Docker images and re-deploy the applications so they can target the new images.
+This shows that the `ManagedIdentityCredential` works.
+In case you modify the tests or target a different node-version, you'll need to re-build the Docker images and re-deploy the applications so they can target the new images.

 1. Remove each application from the cluster.
 In the Service Fabric Explorer, expand the Applications tab and sfmitestsystemType tab.
 Click on "fabric:/sfmitestsystem", and in the application page, use the "Actions" tab at the top right to delete the application.
 2. Now, remove the other application.
 Click on "fabric:/sfmitestuser" and use the "Actions" tab to delete the application.
-3. Re-build the docker images, targeting Python 3.5 with `--build-arg`.
+3. Re-build the docker images, targeting desired node version with `--build-arg`.
 In your command prompt, run:

 ```
-docker build --no-cache --build-arg PYTHON_VERSION=3.5 -t $ACR_NAME.azurecr.io/sfmitestsystem ..
+docker build --no-cache --build-arg NODE_VERSION=<version-no> -t $ACR_NAME.azurecr.io/sfmitestsystem ..
-docker build --no-cache --build-arg PYTHON_VERSION=3.5 -t $ACR_NAME.azurecr.io/sfmitestuser ..
+docker build --no-cache --build-arg NODE_VERSION=<version-no> -t $ACR_NAME.azurecr.io/sfmitestuser ..
 ```

 4. Publish the new images to your ACR: